Adrian-Benavente/grill/README.md

 ### Children

-- **colspan**: used in any direct child of the grid container, indicates how many columns it shall span.
+- **colspan**: used in any direct child of the grid container, indicates how many columns it will span.
 It also accepts breakpoints.

 ``` html